 Dark brown sugar is the key to this dark and luxurious chocolate sauce.
 Mix that in a saucepan over low heat with some unsalted butter until it’s all smooth.
 Add the remaining ingredients (and feel free to swap out the dutch processed cocoa for plain unsweetened cocoa) and mix them well.
 Now bring to a low simmer and stir until smooth and glossy.
 Done.

-I use squeeze bottles like these to store my chocolate sauce and these are the swing top glass bottles shown in the photos.
+I use simple squeeze bottles to store my chocolate sauce and these are the swing top glass bottles shown in the photos.
 These are a nice touch if you’re serving it immediately, however, if you store any leftover sauce in the fridge in these bottles, make sure to remove the metal parts before reheating in the microwave.

 How to use chocolate sauce